anttitapsa/Bayes_Project_2022/README.md

-Project for the Bayesian Data Analysis Course at Aalto University
+Project for the Bayesian Data Analysis Course at Aalto University.

+Contributors: Antti Huttunen, Amanda Aarnio, Anni Niskanen

 ## Goal
 The goal is to predict the GPA of first-year college students based on the different variables.
 The prediction is done using two different models: the pooled model and the hierarchical model.
 I.e., the goal is to find the relation between the GPA and the provided variables.